MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 :::image type="content" source="../images/retention-playbook-01.png" alt-text="Tune n_estimators.":::

-In the plot above we can see that as the estimators increase, it leads to overfitting: the gap between the Train AUC and Test AUC scores starts to widen as the number of estimators increases, which indicates that the model is becoming increasingly specialized to the training data, and is not able to generalize well to the new data.
+In the plot above we can see that as the estimators increase, it leads to overfitting.
+The gap between the Train AUC and Test AUC scores starts to widen as the number of estimators increases.
+This indicates that the model is becoming increasingly specialized to the training data, and is not able to generalize well to the new data.
 Therefore, we can choose the estimators with the smallest gap to train and test AUC.

 Max_depth: represents the depth of each tree in the forest.
 The deeper the tree, the more splits it has and it captures more information about the data.
 We fit each decision tree with depths ranging from 1 to 32 and plot the training and test errors.